WONDERlust91/WONDERlust91.github.io/source/_posts/English单词本.md

 - prospective

   1. adjective: (of a person) expected or expecting to be something particular in the future. （一个人）在将来被期望或期望成为某事。

+- provocative

+  1. adjective: causing annoyance, anger, or another strong reaction, especially deliberately.

+     _"a provocative article"_

+     - arousing sexual desire or interest, especially deliberately.

+       _"a provocative sidelong glance"_

+- provoke

+  1. verb: stimulate or give rise to (a reaction or emotion, typically a strong or unwelcome one) in someone.

+     _"the decision provoked a storm of protest from civil rights organizations"_

+     - stimulate or incite (someone) to do or feel something, especially by arousing anger in them.

+       _"a teacher can provoke you into working harder"_

+     - deliberately make (someone) annoyed or angry.

+       _"Rachel refused to be provoked"_

 - prudent